 EF762 Financial Management II (2.50 cr.)

-Focuses on student analysis and presentation of solutions to several different types of financial problems using the case method.
+Focuses on student analysis and presentation of solutions to several different types of financial problems tions to several different types of financial problems using the case method.
 Develops skills in problem identification, analysis, and decision-making.
 Students learn to discuss alternative views of these situations from the perspective of senior management of the organization.
 Topics include valuation theory, financial markets, capital budgeting, cost of capital, capital structure, dividend policy, and international finance.

-EF763 Ethics and Corporate Social Responsibility
+EF763 Ethics and Corporate Social Responsibility (2.50 cr.)